Life-lines/OVRTT---Open-VR-Toe-Tracker/README.md

 <br>

-- Get a rubber band and loop wrap it around the central pillar, so that the leftover end is pointing towards the 20mm m2 screw
+- Get an elastic band and loop wrap it around the central pillar, so that the leftover end is pointing towards the 20mm m2 screw
 - Loop the band around the screw and onto the attachment on the sensor slider
     - ![Elastic loop around 20mm M2 screw](Images/elastic_loop_screw.jpg)

-- __ALTERNATIVE:__ Nook for different length rubber band - use the nook to attach a zip-tie or similar item with an elastic band, that you will then wrap around the 20mm M2 screw and onto the sensor slider.
+- __ALTERNATIVE:__ Nook for different length elastic band - use the nook to attach a zip-tie or similar item with an elastic band, that you will then wrap around the 20mm M2 screw and onto the sensor slider.

 <br>

-- Pull on the string to test how much force is needed to move the slider, especially when the rubber band is fully extended
+- Pull on the string to test how much force is needed to move the slider, especially when the elastic band is fully extended
 - The elastic band should be able to provide enough elasticity so that the slider is always under some amount of tension

 <br>